YJazzar/Electron-MediaPlayer/README.md

-# tnyPlayer - A tiny media player (under construction)
+# tnyPlayer - A tiny media player

 Note for readers: